gearhart26/ERC20_Truffle/README.md

 # firstERC20

-My ERC_20 contract built with Truffle and openzeppelin.
+ERC_20 contract built with Truffle and openzeppelin.